cool-pants/CampaignsLore/content/LOTM RPG/Sealed Artifacts.md

 The more illogical an action is, the stronger the backlash to the user.
 It also has the unfortunate side-effect of trying to write its owner to death.
 The range of 0-08 is estimated to be around a city the size of Backlund.

 0-08 always will try to kill its owner, but it doesn't want to be sealed again.
-If the [[Church of the Evernight Goddess]] started an operation to get 0-08 back, it would write a story to make sure it would not be sealed again.
+If the [[Church Of The Evernight Goddess]] started an operation to get 0-08 back, it would write a story to make sure it would not be sealed again.
 If you know about 0-08, it will also know about you.
 The more you know about it, the higher the chance you will become a character in its stories.